buckster123/GrokCoder/README.md

 ## Usage

 1. **Authentication**: Register or log in using secure credentials.
-2. **Sidebar Settings**: Select a model, edit or load a system prompt, enable file tools, and upload images as needed.
+2. **Sidebar Settings**: Select a model, edit or load a system prompt (e.g., the "pro" variant for advanced users), enable file tools, and upload images as needed.
 3. **Chat Interaction**: Enter queries to receive streaming responses.
 4. **Tool and Memory Usage**: With tools enabled, request file operations (e.g., create directories, read/write files) or memory actions (e.g., "Save preference: Use Python for scripts").
 The AI handles confirmations and sandbox interactions.
 5. **Code Execution**: Use the tool for verifying snippets, e.g., "Execute this code: import numpy as np; print(np.array([1,2,3]))".